soniccd123/OpenDrive-Genesis/README.md

 - Does not support Sega CD games and special chips (and probably never will);

 This project is possible thanks to TmEE (NESdev Forums, SRAM wiring schematics), Rene Richard (db-electronics on GitHUB, KiCAD libs for the Genesis cart connector), lidnariq (NESdev Forums, Safe level-shifting), Ziggy587 (Racketboy, ideas, sugestions, support and encouragement), The Racketboy and NESdev forums.

+# Building the cartridge
+I recommend that the release folder is used, the Bill of Materials is contained in the CSV file.
+The develop folder also works and its the actually tested cart by me, it only has aditional footprints for a being tested bank switching circuit.

+The FM1808 is also not strictly necessary if you don't plan to save your games.
+The 74HC74 and the 74HC139 are still necessary in this case for the correct CE signaling.

+You must short the JP1 jumper acordinly to the type of games you're going to use:
+- For save support on <2MB games, short pins 1 and 2 (<2MB on the cart);
+- For save support on >2MB games, short pins 3 and 2 (>2MB on the cart);
+- If the save support is not necessary and the FM1808 is not soldered, short the 3 and 2 pins (>2MB on the cart).

+With this the cart should be ready for writing and playing!

+# Disclaimer
+I'm not a professional hardware engineer, while this flashcart was designed to be the safest possible to your console, I'm not responsible for any damages done if used or built wrong.
+Also, revise the design always before building the PCB, I'm a amateur human and errors may have been commited.
+It you spot anything, hit me with a message and I will happily fix that.
+Also, any sugestions are welcome!